localstack/docs/content/en/user-guide/tools/cloud-pods/remotes/index.md

 ```

 ### Miscellaneous
-When not differently specified, all Cloud Pods' commands target our Platform as default remote.
+If not explicitly specified, all Cloud Pods commands target the LocalStack Platform as storage remote by default.
+Please note that the CLI needs to be properly authenticated against our Platform, and a Team/Enterprise subscription is required.

 The configuration for a custom remote is saved inside the LocalStack container.
 Therefore, if you want to share Cloud Pods within your team using a custom remote, each team member would need to have the same remote configuration.